Fiscal Year 2022-2032 Grantees of the Community Partnership Program Awards

-Allegany County Board of Commissioners – The Detention Center (partnering with Allegany College Maryland and Family Junction)
+Allegany County Board of Commissioners – The Detention Center (partnering with Allegany College Maryland)

 The HOMEBUILDERS® Program – Pressley Ridge

 Program Description: The HOMEBUILDERS® Program, an evidenced based program, was established in 1974.
 The Program is an in-home, intensive family preservation service (IFPS) and reunification program for families with children (newborn to 17 years old) returning from or at risk of placement into foster care, group or residential treatment, psychiatric hospitals, or juvenile justice facilities.
 The HOMEBUILDERS® model is designed to eliminate barriers to service while using research-based interventions to improve parental skills, parental capabilities, family interactions, children’s behavior, and family safety.
 The goals are to prevent the unnecessary out-of-home placement of children through an intensive, onsite intervention and to teach families new problem-solving skills to improve family functioning.

 HOMEBUILDERS® will serve families with children birth to 17 years of age who are at imminent risk of an out of home placement or cannot be reunified with their family as the result of parental substance use and incarceration.
 The Allegany County Department of Social Services will make all referrals to the HOMEBUILDERS® Program.

 The YMCA will implement the Project AIM curriculum to youth ages 11-14 in out of school settings in Westernport, Lonaconing, Frostburg and Cumberland.
 This is an evidence-based program that was developed to encourage at-risk youth to imagine a positive future and discuss how current risk behaviors can be a barrier to a successful adulthood.
 This youth development intervention is designed to provide youth motivation to make safe choices and to address deeper barriers.